-When I was a child, rarely a thought was given to sunscreen safety, let alone eco friendly sunscreen.
-I grew up in South East Asia; in the shimmering heat of equatorial Singapore, Indonesia, the Philippines, and Hong Kong.
+When I was a child, rarely was a thought given to sunscreen safety, let alone eco friendly sunscreen.
+I grew up in South East Asia, in the shimmering heat of equatorial Singapore, Indonesia, the Philippines, and Hong Kong.
 My earliest memories were of endless hours spent playing outdoors under the intense sun.
 No one used sunscreen, and the idea of covering up seemed fussy and uncomfortable.

 I finally got the warning about the dangers of prolonged sun exposure when I had two precancerous moles excised from my back.
 I was 20, and the excisions left two large, ugly scars and one frightened patient!
 This was enough of a scare to change my habits and ever since, I’ve been vigilant about covering up and wearing sunscreen.

 There’s now evidence showing that chemicals contained in some of the more effective sunscreen products are toxic to coral reefs.
 Argh!
 Can we protect our bodies while protecting these precious marine ecosystems?
 Yes!

 Let’s look at the what and why of eco friendly sunscreens so you know which ones are best for you and the environment.

 Why Do We Need Eco Friendly Sunscreens?

 Protection Against Skin Damage